-Some stops you might want to make this afternoon include at the sea lion caves in Florence, in the small town of Yachats, and at the Yaquina Head Lighthouse (the tallest lighthouse on the Oregon Coast) in Newport, which is where I recommend stopping tonight.
+Some stops you might want to make this afternoon include the sea lion caves in Florence, the small town of Yachats, and the Yaquina Head Lighthouse (the tallest lighthouse on the Oregon Coast) in Newport, which is where I recommend stopping tonight.

 Total drive time: 5 hours

 Where to stay: I recommend staying tonight in Newport, a little more than halfway up the Oregon Coast.
 Check out the or the .